 According to the FAA, today’s civilian GPS systems are accurate to within 40 feet.
 Yet, many of us have personal experience with sloppy GPS programming that directs drivers right into danger by failing to recognize a one-way street, out-of-date software showing roads that no longer exist, or even confusing roads with natural formations.
 GPS-assisted incidents in the news include sending an SUV in Seattle down a boat launch, directing a pedestrian across a busy four-lane California highway, instructing an Illinois driver off of a demolished bridge, and indicating an illegal left-hand turn in New Jersey instead of using the provided “jug handle.”

-While the law on the relationship between GPS technology and car crashes is still evolving, clearly there are some risks to using GPS while driving.
+While the law on the relationship between GPS technology and accidents involving vehicles is still evolving, clearly there are some risks to using GPS while driving.
+These risks can sometimes lead to situations that require the expertise of a car accident lawyer.
 If you have been in an accident that you suspect may have involved GPS, you should seek the advice of a Bibb County auto collision attorney.
 The experienced Macon GPS accident lawyers at the Mann Law Firm can help you pursue compensation from at-fault parties, which may include distracted drivers, drivers who negligently obeyed an obviously errant GPS, or even the device manufacturers themselves.
 We’ll work with you closely to determine the best grounds for liability in your case; if you have a claim, you can trust that you have a knowledgeable attorney on your side.
 Get started today with a free, no-obligation case review by calling (478) 742-3381.
 You can also fill out our online form to discuss the details of your accident and find out your rights.
 Let us help you.